VEINHORN/booking-service/README.md

-# spribe-test-task
+# booking-service

-Booking system application which provides their users to book available units.
+Booking service which provides their users capability to book available units.

 ## Run